IntroQG/gradertools/README.md

 ## Send feedback reports to students in GitHub

-**TO DO: UPDATE DOCS FOR SLACK FEEDBACK**
+**TO DO: UPDATE DOCS FOR PROVIDING FEEDBACK**

 Final step after grading and generating the feedback reports, is to share those reports to students.
-This can be done many ways, but as we are using Slack for communication anyways, let's distribute the feedback via that as Slack is providing an API that fits nicely for this purpose!
+Generally, we provide the feedback in the README.MD file of the student repositories.